raulroy45/cse403-reverse-recipes/README.md

 Setup:
 To be able to develop on the server side, you need to download conda.
 Instructions can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html

-Next, you need to run <code>pip install requirements.txt</code> <code>conda env create -f environment.yml</code>.
+Next, you need to run <code>pip install requirements.txt</code>, followed by <code>conda env create -f environment.yml</code>.
 Now you have required packages to be able to develop.
 You can activate the conda environment by typing <code>conda activate rrenv</code> and deactivate it when done using by <code>conda deactivate</code>

 Furthermore, we used Azure SQL database to store required data.
 To edit the database, you would need some specific login credientials.
 Contact the repository's owner for more details.